Type: Three-row chromatic nyckelharpa

 The three-row nyckelharpa became popular during the 20th century.
 August Bolin added in the 1920s a third row of keys.
 The playing became more fiddle-orientated when musicians started to use a modern bow and a more curved bridge.
 With a chromatic keybox with greater range, the musician had more opportunities to approach new music.
 The tuning of the playing-stings is the same as of the two-row nyckelharpa and it has additional sympathetic stings.
 The changes were important in order to regain the popularity of folk-music and nyckelharpa, as the movement was in decline in the early 20th century.
 The nyckelharpa-virtuoso Eric Sahlström was also important in order to create interest in the nyckelharpa-music, as well as Jan Ling who gave the nyckelharpa academic recognition.
 In the progressive political movement in the late 60s and 70s the nyckelharpa spread all over Sweden.

 Different instrument makers made three row instruments that were very different from one another in design.
-I have in my own craftsmanship taken impression from Eric Sahlström’s and Esbjörn Hogmark’s instruments and also introduced some design-features of my own.
+I have in my own craftsmanship taken impression from the gammelharpa, Eric Sahlström’s and Esbjörn Hogmark’s instruments and also introduced some design-features of my own.

 My model Uppland is a lightweight instrument.
 The wood used in the instrument is entirely Swedish.
 Using local wood is something traditional and the Uppland model is in this way different from many other nyckelharpas available on the market.
 Some people suggest that a traditional instrument like the nyckelharpa should also have a traditional design.
 More exotic woods may be both functional and aesthetic, but not right in the making of a local Scandinavian folk-instrument.
 The Uppland model is my interpretation of the traditional Swedish three-row nyckelharpa, with a lot of details taken from older Swedish instruments.